Are you going on vacation, but reluctant to put your dog in a kennel?

 Would you like your dog to stay with a trainer and get trained round-the-clock?

-Trainer Carol Millman B.Sc., CPDT-KA, CTDI will keep your dog in her family home where he/she will be loved and snuggled… and trained.
-She will work on your dog’s basic obedience, advanced obedience, or assistance dog skills while you take a well-earned break.
+Trainer Carol Millman B.Sc., CPDT-KA, CTDI will keep your dog in her family home where he/she will be loved and snuggled… and, if you request it, trained.
+All boarding dogs are given daily exercise, sleep with people and loved as a family pet.
+If you request board-and-train, she will also work on your dog’s basic obedience, advanced obedience, or assistance dog skills while you take a well-earned break.

 What is the home environment like?